asifmahmuddev/ctms/README.md

 **Database.** MongoDB is reached through a SQL-transpiling backend, and `config/db.py` declares conditional expressions in `WHERE` clauses unsupported — without it ordinary filters fail inside the transpiler.

-**Front end.** Bootstrap supplies the grid and components, and `styles.css` layers the project's design on top without redefining a Bootstrap class.
+**Front end.** Bootstrap supplies the grid and components, Leaflet draws the maps over OpenStreetMap tiles, and `styles.css` layers the project's design on top without redefining a Bootstrap class.
 Rules are mobile-first, every colour, radius and spacing step is a token at the top of the file, and every text colour clears WCAG AA against the surface it sits on rather than merely against white.

 **Form fields.** Every label carries an icon mapped from the field's name in `apps/common/forms.py` and attached by the shared Bootstrap mixin, so a field looks the same wherever it is rendered.
 The profile groups — personal details, contact, social links — come from one definition that the holder's own editor lays itself out from.